MESAHub/mesa-website/04-pgstar.markdown

 ## Output to files

-Every plot has controls for file output similar to the following ones for the TRho_Profile:
+PGSTAR has a number of options to control its file output.

+The default output format is PNG

 {% highlight fortran %}
+file_device = 'png'
+file_extension = 'png'
+{% endhighlight %}

+but you can use PostScript output by setting

+{% highlight fortran %}
+file_device = 'vcps'
+file_extension = 'ps'
+{% endhighlight %}

+You can change the foreground/background color of your plots between black/white and white/black

+{% highlight fortran %}
+! white_on_black flags -- true means white foreground color on black background file_white_on_black_flag = .true.
+{% endhighlight %}

+and control the number of digits that appear in the filenames

+{% highlight fortran %}
+file_digits = 5 ! number of digits for model_number in filenames
+{% endhighlight %}

+In addition, each plot has controls for its own file output similar to the following ones for the TRho_Profile:

+{% highlight fortran %}

+TRho_Profile_file_dir = 'png'
 TRho_Profile_file_flag = .false.
-TRho_Profile_file_dir = 'png'
 TRho_Profile_file_prefix = 'trho_profile_'
 TRho_Profile_file_cnt = 5 ! output when mod(model_number,TRho_Profile_file_cnt)==0
 TRho_Profile_file_width = -1 ! (inches) negative means use same value as for window